iipeace/guider/README.md

 Guider
 =======
 Guider is an integrated performance analyzer.
-It provides most of the functions required for measuring, analyzing, testing and verifying system performance.
+It provides most of the features needed to measure, analyze, test and verify system performance.
-Even now, its functions and usability are expanding.

 The features of Guider are as follows.
 * Monitoring